sayan801/pulse-sms-tizen/README.md

 The `tizen` command will build the distribution version of the app and copy the files into the Tizen app directories.
 You can then open the app in TizenStudio to start the emulator/simulator and view the app as a wearable app.

-I do all development for this app, through the browser, rather than through Tizen Studio.
+I do all development for this app through the browser, rather than through Tizen Studio.
 I have found Tizen Studio to be pretty slow.

 ## Contributing